Variable reports

 You can also visualize the result with the CMDB explorer.

 But when you have a look at room 1.05 now, how can you find out which printer is assigned to this room?
-For this purpose, you need a mirrored view with which you can see which printer is related to this room.
-The variable reports provide a good solution for such context-related queries.
+For this purpose, you need a "mirrored view" with which you can see which printer is related to this room.
+The variable report provide a good solution for such context-related queries.

-In our case this means: The report "searches" for those objects in which the object ID of the currently selected object is listed in the custom category Department in the attribute Department.
+In our case this means: The report "searches" for those objects in which the object ID of the currently selected object is listed in the custom category Department printer in the attribute Department printer for.
 But what is the selected object?
 There is no selected object in the context of the report manager.
+This turns the report into a variable report.

-Therefore you always have to select an object to be able to fill out the report.
-You can achieve this by creating a category for the report which executes the report within an object.
+Therefore, an object must always be selected in order to populate the report.
+In this case you can achieve this by creating a category for the report which executes the report within an object.
 This is called Department, assigned to the object Room and defined as single-value category.
 There also is an unnamed attribute with the Field type Report.
 The ID of the above mentioned report is specified under Addition.

 The report ID is contained in the overview of the already defined reports.